TBMoonwalker/3cqsbot/README.md

 token_denylist | list | NO | ([BUSD_USDT, USDC_USDT, USDT_USDT, USDT_USDP]) | Additional denylist of assets in combination to 3commas blacklist to prevent the bot from including and buying unwanted assets
 token_whitelist | list | NO | ([BTC_BUSD, ETH_BUSD]) | Trade only whitelisted pairs
 ### Signals
-The new version of 3cqs signals is now separated into five main versions.
+The new version of 3cqs signals is now separated into different main versions.
 To decide which version fit your needs, please take a look at the indicators beneath.
-The description can be found on Discord too: https://discord.com/channels/720875074806349874/835100061583015947/958724423513419876
+The description can be found on Discord too: https://discord.com/channels/720875074806349874/835100061583015947/958724423513419876 or officially on https://www.3cqs.com/home/faq/

 #### triple100
-SIGNAL NAME: SymRank Top 100 Triple Tracker
-BOT_START: SymRank <= 100
-Volatility Score >= 3,
-Price Action Score >= 2
+**Signal Name**: SymRank Top 100 Triple Tracker Criteria for BOT_START: SymRank <= 100, Volatility Score >= 3, Price Action Score >= 2
+These three indicators are tracked and if any fall out the starting thresholds for a period of time a BOT_STOP signal is sent

+#### quadruple100
+**Signal Name**: SymRank Top 100 Quadruple Tracker (BETA) Criteria for BOT_START: SymRank <= 100, Volatility Score >= 3, Price Action Score >= 2, RSI-14 15m <= 65
+These four indicators are tracked and if any fall out the starting thresholds for a period of time a BOT_STOP signal is sent

+#### quadruple250
+**Signal Name**: SymRank Top 250 Quadruple Tracker (BETA) Criteria for BOT_START: SymRank <= 250, Volatility Score >= 3, Price Action Score >= 2, RSI-14 15m <= 65
+These four indicators are tracked and if any fall out the starting thresholds for a period of time a BOT_STOP signal is sent

 #### top30
-SIGNAL NAME: SymRank Top 30
+**Signal Name**: SymRank Top 30
-BOT_START: SymRank <= 30
+Criteria for BOT_START: SymRank <= 30
+SymRank is tracked and if the symbol falls out of the Top 30 for a period of time a BOT_STOP signal is sent

+#### svol
+**Signal Name**: Super Volatility
+Criteria for BOT_START: Volatility Score >= 4
+Volatility scores are tracked and if the symbol falls out of the starting threshold for a period of time a BOT_STOP signal is sent

+#### svoldouble
+**Signal Name**: Super Volatility Double Tracker Criteria for BOT_START: Volatility Score >= 4, Price Action Score >= 2 Volatility and price action scores are tracked and if the symbol falls out of the starting threshold for a period of time a BOT_STOP signal is sent

 #### hvol
-SIGNAL NAME: Hyper Volatility
+**Signal Name**: Hyper Volatility
-BOT_START: Volatility Score >= 6
+Criteria for BOT_START: Volatility Score >= 6
+Volatility scores are tracked and if the symbol falls out of the starting threshold for a period of time a BOT_STOP signal is sent

+#### hvoldouble
+**Signal Name**: Hyper Volatility Double Tracker Criteria for BOT_START: Volatility Score >= 6, Price Action Score >= 2 Volatility and price action scores are tracked and if the symbol falls out of the starting threshold for a period of time a BOT_STOP signal is sent

 #### uvol
-SIGNAL NAME: Ultra Volatility
+**Signal Name**: Ultra Volatility
-BOT_START: Volatility Score >= 8
+Criteria for BOT_START: Volatility Score >= 8
+Volatility score are tracked and if the symbol falls out of the starting threshold for a period of time a BOT_STOP signal is sent

 #### xvol
-SIGNAL NAME: X-treme Volatility
+**Signal Name**: X-treme Volatility
-BOT_START: Volatility Score >= 10
+Criteria for BOT_START: Volatility Score >= 10
+Volatility scores are tracked and if the symbol falls out of the starting threshold for a period of time a BOT_STOP signal is sent

 #### all
 Pass through all signals